ssyarlag/election-blog/content/post/2024-09-19-week-3-polling/index.md

 |                                   2.119166|                                  0.5729736|

-Our model predicted that, based on polling trends from previous years, Biden would earn 54.4 % of the two-party popular vote, while Trump would earn 48.3%.
+Our model predicted that, based on polling trends from previous years, Biden would earn 54.4 % of the two-party popular vote, while Trump would earn 48.3% in 2020.
 While these predictions were slightly high for both candidates, the poll was off by over 2 percentage points for Biden.
 On one hand, this may be due to the substantial variations between this election and previous ones.
 However, it may lend further credence to the earlier point that polls tend to overpredict candidate performance.
+Furthermore, it aligns with our earlier finding (using only November polling) that election forecasts tend to more accurately predict outcomes for Republican candidates.

 Given these findings, it is interesting to compare the perspectives that two major pollsters involved with FiveThirtyEight -- Nate Silver and G. Elliot Morris -- have proposed regarding election forecasting, an *extension* of our previous analytical work.